 Teaching in Illinois

 Chicago corps members receive the state’s Educator License with Stipulations (ELS) during their first year.
 They go on to complete their Professional Educator License (PEL) at the end of their second year, provided they have fulfilled all coursework, processing, and testing requirements.
-All Illinois corps member will receive their masters of teaching in their assigned subject area.
+All Chicago corps member will receive their masters of teaching in their assigned subject area.

 Teaching in Indiana

 State law requires only one year of coursework (and no master’s degree) via our university partner: Calumet College of St. Joseph.

 Northwest Indiana corps members receive the state’s Transition to Teach (T2T) license during their first year, which is valid for three years (and renewable), provided they have fulfilled coursework, processing, and testing requirements.